sansin5982/Mendelian-Randomization/chapters/Glossary.md

 #### In short:

-***A Genetic Risk Score is like adding up your “genetic points” for a trait — and it helps scientists study how that trait might truly cause disease.***
+***A Genetic Risk Score is like adding up our “genetic points” for a trait — and it helps scientists study how that trait might truly cause disease.***